learn-anything/react-mindmap/readme.md

 > React component for [MindNode](https://mindnode.com/) maps (or other mindmaps)

 **This project is no longer maintained.
-The component is still usable, but if you find any problem or if you want to improve it, you're welcome to submit a PR.**
+The component is still usable, but if you find any problem or if you want to improve it, please fork it.**

 ## Install